Louis Gularte

 Much of my philosophical work is focused on negative emotion(s) and suffering in particular — including what it is, why it matters (if it does), what to do about it, and even what role it plays in our sense of being an agent or having a self.

-My cognitive science MSc thesis (which I'm currently finishing up in Michael Frank's Laboratory for Neural Computation and Cognition) explores the relationship between negative and positive emotion ('affective valence') and the so-called reward and punishment system, best known for its role in reinforcement learning.
+My cognitive science MSc thesis (which I defended in April 2024 in Michael Frank's Laboratory for Neural Computation and Cognition) explores the relationship between negative and positive emotion ('affective valence') and the so-called reward and punishment system, best known for its role in reinforcement learning.

 Thesis: Necessarily, everyone would be intrinsically against the fact that anyone else was suffering, if they fully understood that fact; and that partially explains suffering’s 'agent-neutral' badness.